rcushen/rcushen.github.io/_posts/2019-04-14-neural-network-overfitting.md

 title: "Overfitting in Neural Networks"
 date: 2019-04-14 12:00 +1000
 categories: statistics
 excerpt: A brief illustration of the problem of overfitting in neural network classification, showing that 'dense-er is not always better'.
+The 'Human Activity Recognition' dataset is used, composed of smartphone accelerometer readings from different activities.
 ---

+*In this post, I provide a brief illustration of the problem of overfitting in neural network classification, showing that 'dense-er is not always better'.
+The 'Human Activity Recognition' dataset is used, composed of smartphone accelerometer readings of individuals performing one of six distinct activities.*

 # Overfitting in Neural Network Classification

-This post provides a brief illustration of the problem of overfitting in neural network classification, showing that 'dense-er is not always better'.
-Specifically, we will be using the *Human Activity Recognition* dataset, composed of smartphone accelerometer readings of individuals performing one of six distinct activities.

 ## Data Exploration